MATH-1700-WBP01

 8.5.9, 8.5.13, 8.5.15, 8.5.19, 8.5.29, 8.5.33.

-Discuss Unit 2 on Canvas.
+Discuss this on Canvas.

 Try to mention at least one thing that you like or grasp well,